 Why is Penetration Testing important?

 For most of us, technology is an indispensable part of our daily lives – both in business and personally.
 As we hurtle towards a progressively digital future, we become even more vulnerable to cyberattacks with heavier use of emerging IoT devices and cloud services.

 With more services digitalized daily, organizations hold more data than ever before.
 This introduces further weaknesses for security breaches to occur.
 Thus, unsurprisingly, Penetration testing is an integral part of any comprehensive security program.

 How does a Penetration Test work?

 In penetration testing, ethical hackers use the same security tools and techniques a real-life threat actor would use to mimic an attacker.
-This is a systematic process, finding and exploiting vulnerabilities in your web applications and infrastructure.
+This is a systematic process, of finding and exploiting vulnerabilities in your web applications and infrastructure.
 For example:

 - Mobile devices

 Vulnerabilities can be introduced from a range of sources, from misconfigurations to software bugs, their presence is inevitable.